anngrimm160/AraAlyRepository/README.md

 Type git push in your terminal or command prompt.
 Press enter.

 ## Why We Chose this License
-We chose the unlicense because it allows for all use (any user may use it, without restriction) and it includes liability and warrenty protection.
+We chose the unlicense because it allows for all use (any user may use it, without restriction).
 At the same time, this lisence includes a statment that the program offers no gaurentees to people who might use it - protecting us should any issues arrise.
+While it does not include a liabity or warrenty, we felt our program did not require it.